o19s/opensearch-hybrid-search-optimization/README.md

 | DCG  | 6.03    | 6.27    | 6.11    | 6.30
 | NDCG | 0.26    | 0.28    | 0.27    | 0.30
 | Precision    | 0.30    | 0.32    | 0.31    | 0.32

+Methodolody: we used the same 80% split of the queries for training and 20% of the queries for testing the different approaches.

 ## Applying the Notebooks to your Application